Student Activists Plan Global Climate Strikes

 Fridays for Future considers these steps to be part of repaying the "climate debt" that the Global North owes the Global South.
 Though responsible for a disproportionate amount of historic emissions, the Global North has avoided many of the worst impacts of industrialization and extreme weather.
 The strike calls for "anti-racist climate reparations," the cancellation of debts caused by extreme weather events, and the protection of climate refugees under international law.

 Youth Increasingly Desperate for Climate Action

-This fall's strikes strategically align with last month's United Nations General Assembly meeting and next month's UN Climate Change Conference, which will be held in Scotland.
+Last fall's strikes strategically aligned with the United Nations General Assembly meeting and the UN Climate Change Conference, held in Scotland.
 The September strike also occurred just days ahead of important federal elections in Germany.

-Climate anxiety has reached a new pitch in Germany in recent months.
-Increasingly desperate protests include blocking autobahns, setting luxury cars on fire, and refusing to eat.
+Climate anxiety reached a new pitch in Germany as 2021 drew to an end.
+Increasingly desperate protests included blocking autobahns, setting luxury cars on fire, and refusing to eat.
 Beginning Aug.
 30, six young Germans who consider themselves part of "the last generation which has a chance to halt climate change," went on a hunger strike.
 The group said they were prepared to starve to death.
 The hunger strike ended in late September after 27 days and no response from politicians.

 Unimpressed with the climate policies of their country's main political parties, these activists do not believe that Germany's Green party is green enough.
-True to Fridays for Future's chosen hashtag for recent strikes, many young Germans want to #UprootTheSystem.
+True to Fridays for Future's chosen hashtag for last year's strikes, many young Germans want to #UprootTheSystem.

-Successful protests have also been held at Harvard University, where climate activists earlier this month scored a big victory when the university announced it would divest it's endowment from fossil fuel investments.
+Successful protests have also been held at Harvard University, where climate activists scored a big victory when the university announced it would divest it's endowment from fossil fuel investments.